jhwohlgemuth/pwsh-prelude/README.md

 - PowerShell meta-programming
 - **See the [examples folder](./examples) for detailed examples**

-> "It is almost like someone just browsed the [awesome-powershell](https://github.com/janikvonrotz/awesome-powershell) repository, read some Powershell scripting blogs, and then added all their favorite functions and aliases into a grab-bag module..."
+> "It is almost like someone just browsed the [awesome-powershell](https://github.com/janikvonrotz/awesome-powershell) repository, read some Powershell scripting blogs, wrote some C# versions of algorithms, and then added all their favorite functions and aliases into a grab-bag module..."
 *- Anonymous*

 So what, big deal, who cares?